-68 Muli Musinga et al, An Evaluation of Micro-Finance Programmes in Kenya as Supported through the Dutch Co-Financing Programme, With a focus on KWFT" Evaluation of the Netherlands Co-financing Programme stephen Gudz cites the legal constraints as one of the hindrances to the saving culture for micro-savers in Kenya.69 He observes that institutions without a hanking licence are not allowed to take deposits and since most microfinance institutions do not have such licences, they are by law not allowed.70Microfinance institutions without a banking licence are forced to nartner with commercial banks and thus avoid the legal constraint to saving.
+68 Muli Musinga et al, An Evaluation of Micro-Finance Programmes in Kenya as Supported through the Dutch Co-Financing Programme, With a focus on KWFT" Evaluation of the Netherlands Co-financing Programme

+Stephen Gudz cites the legal constraints as one of the hindrances to the saving culture for micro-savers in Kenya.69 He observes that institutions without a banking licence are not allowed to take deposits and since most microfinance have such licences, they by institutions do not are law not allowed.70Microfinance institutions without a banking licence are forced to partner with commercial banks and thus avoid the legal constraint to saving.
 Thus, the level of savings in a country is affected by the national laws.
 The more restrictive the laws are the lower the level of saving in the country.
 The other constraints are financial and technical in nature according to the author.